lymanepp/ha-comfort-advisor/CONTRIBUTING.md

 # Contributing to Comfort Advisor

 Everybody is invited and welcome to contribute to Comfort Advisor.

 ## Report bugs using Github's [issues](https://github.com/lymanepp/ha-comfort-advisor/issues)

-We use GitHub issues to track public bugs.
+I use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/lymanepp/ha-comfort-advisor/issues/new/choose).

 ## Write bug reports with detail, background, and sample code